 Of course, nobody can guarantee that you won’t encounter a lemon.
 No matter what the make and model, no manufacturer can produce a vehicle that can withstand years of neglect and abuse.
 Always, always, always give the used car a thorough inspection both by yourself and a qualified mechanic; doing this will catch most problems that may be looming on the horizon.

 When it comes to financing the purchase of a used car, you find that the going interest rates will typically be higher than new car rates.
 This is a piece of the puzzle you’ll want to check out.
 There is no rule of thumb as to what the difference in the interest rate will be between the two because there are just too many determining variables involved such as; the economy, rebates and incentives involved on the new car side, your credit, length of financing, and even the type of used car you’re looking at.
 Be sure to crunch the numbers for both sides.

-And finally, (the latest) safety features could be a concern if you’re looking at the used car (particularly if you’re going back a few model years).
+And finally, (the latest) safety features could be a concern if you’re looking at the used truck (particularly if you’re going back a few model years).

 All in all, if the touch, feel, and the smell of a new car isn’t a top priority for you, I think you’ll find that a well thought out used car purchase you can get more car and features and still be within your budget.

-Looking for a used car?
-Check out Ken Garff Used Cars for that perfect car!
+Looking for a used Truck?
+Check out SunSet Trucks for that perfect truck!